Melawati Hill / Bukit Melawati, Kuala Selangor.

 On the other side of the main building

-royal tombs can be seen about this object.
+royal tombs can be seen about this object. |

-A group of monkeys waiting
+A group of monkeys waiting the presence of visitors. |

 In place of concrete and stone, grass and shrubbery now cover the hill to create a pleasant park-like environment along with cooling rain trees that tower over the landscape.
 At a corner of the hill, sits a royal mausoleum for the first three Sultans of Selangor.
 The point where most visitors congregate is the view point in front of the Altingsburg light house, slightly below the peak.
 This light house was built in 1907 and continues to guide ships sailing through the Straits of Malacca today.
 From here, one can look out to the lush greenery and mangroves below and further out, a vista of open sea.
 Looking closely, you can see where the sea meets with the Selangor River, with tiny ships and boats sailing through.
 This particular point of the peak is also a famous tourist feeding ground for the resident silver leaf monkeys.